robotamer/robotamer.github.com/md/GoTamer/Mail.md

-gotamer/mail
+GoTamer Mail
 ============

-Simple interface to Go SMTP package
+GoTamer Mail is a simple interface to the Go SMTP package

 	package main